hrbigelow/opcheck/README.md

 `tf.nn.convoution` or `tf.nn.bias_add`, etc.  The schema defines what inputs are legal for the op.
 Once defined, it provides four functionalities:

-* wrap TensorFlow op, intercept inputs at call-time, provide human-readable error message
+* provide better error messages than the exceptions TensorFlow issues

 * generate a complete set of legal (and a particular set of illegal) inputs for the op